joshspeagle/dynesty/docs/source/overview.rst

 is a method for estimating the Bayesian evidence :math:`\mathcal{Z}` first proposed and developed by `John Skilling
 <https://dx.doi.org/10.1063%2F1.1835238>`_.
 The basic idea
-is to approximate the by integrating the prior in nested "shells" of constant likelihood.
+is to approximate the evidence by integrating the prior in nested "shells" of constant likelihood.
 Unlike `Markov Chain Monte Carlo (MCMC)
 <https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo>`_ methods